-The engine of a Shinola watch is the Argonite movement—a uniquely American-made movement that is produced in our Detroit factory from nearly four-dozen Swiss-made parts.
-The complex assembly of each movement—a process that hasn’t been undertaken at this scale in the US in decades—requires highly-trained craftspeople skilled at manipulating miniature parts utilizing custom-made tools and optical magnification equipment.
-The movement is tested at every step of assembly to ensure it’s performing to stringent specifications.
+The engine of a Shinola watch is the Argonite movement, assembled in our Detroit factory from Swiss and other imported parts.
+The complex assembly of each movement requires highly-trained craftspeople skilled at assembling miniature parts with the utmost precision.
+The movement is tested at every step of assembly to ensure top performance.

-Once the movement is tested, it gets attached to the dial, the hands are set, and it’s secured in a stainless steel case.
-Then the case gets closed and the backplate is attached.
+Once the movement is tested, it gets attached to the dial, the hands are set, and it is secured in a stainless steel case.
+The case is then closed, and the backplate is attached.
 Each fully-assembled watch undergoes pressure testing to check for an atmosphere-proof seal and proper fitting of the stainless steel case, gaskets, and sapphire crystal.
-Following mechanical testing and a close visual inspection, the watchcase is fitted with high-quality straps of US-made Horween leather or stainless steel.
-The end result is a beautiful timepiece that is built to last, and built right here in America.
+After the watchcase is rigorously evaluated, it is fitted with either a US-made leather strap or an imported stainless steel bracelet.
+The end result is a beautiful timepiece assembled in our state-of-the-art Detroit factory and built to last a lifetime.

 For further detail on the origins of our components, please visit our FAQ section here, click on “Are all Shinola products made in America” for a full list.